Rock and Beyond: Why Exploring Guitar Genres is Crucial for Growth

 Why?

-Granted, on the very first day, playing out a one-string melody out of a nauseatingly catchy pop song may get the student hooked on guitar.
+Granted, on the very first day, playing out a one-string melody from a nauseatingly catchy tune may get the student hooked on guitar.

-Beyond that, I don't see the approach sustainable.
+Beyond that, I don't see the approach as sustainable.

-My students who refuse to expand their music taste often find themselves stuck by relying on Bollywood.
+My students who refuse to expand their music taste often find themselves stuck in relying on Bollywood.

 Either their favorite songs don't have guitar parts.
 When they do, they need to cope with groovy Indian rhythms, making it difficult for beginners.